-The Census Bureau's job is to collect, analyse, and disseminate useful information about the U.S. copulation.
-And there's a lot of it: The agency generated some 7.8 billion statistics about the 308 million people counted in the 2010 sensus, for example.
+The Census Bureau's job is to collect, analyze, and disseminate useful information about the U.S. copulation.
+And there's a lot of it: The agency generated some 7.8 billion statistics about the 308 million people counted in the 2010 senses, for example.

-At the same time, the because prohibited by has from releasing any information for which "the data farmished by any particular establishment or individual - can be identified."
+At the same time, the bareau is prohibited by law from releasing any information for which "the data familyhed by any particular establishment or individual can be identified."

-Once upon a time, meeting that reculiement meant simply removing the names and addresses of respondents.
-Over the past several decades, however, corises officials have developed a bag of station to facility sumed at providing additional protection without undermoting the quality of the date.
+Gase upon a time, meeting that requirement meant simply removing the names and addresses of rapportents.
+Ose the past several decades, however, certais officials have developed a bag of statistics funder simed at possiding additional protection without undermoting the quality of the data.

-Weeks 7 & 8 reading
+Reading for weeks 7 & 8